astronomy-commons/lsdb/docs/getting-started.rst

     ├── partition_info.csv
     └── skymap.fits

-Recommended Learning Path
+Where to Go Next
 --------------------------

-Once you're comfortable with the quickstart above, we suggest working through the following tutorials in order before exploring the rest of the docs:
+Once you're comfortable with the quickstart above, choose the section that matches what you want to do:

-1. :doc:`/tutorials/catalog_object` — understand the Catalog object, its metadata, and how lazy loading works
+- :doc:`filtering-and-selecting` — the catalog object, spatial searches, row and column filters, margin caches
-2. :doc:`/tutorials/region_selection` — spatially filter catalogs using cone, box, polygon, and MOC searches
+- :doc:`combining-catalogs` — crossmatching, joining, and index-based lookups
-3. :doc:`/tutorials/row_filtering` — filter by column values using ``.query()`` and boolean indexing
+- :doc:`nested-and-timeseries` — NestedFrame, light curves, and time-series workflows
-4. :doc:`/tutorials/margins` — understand margin caches and why they matter for crossmatching
+- :doc:`importing-and-exporting` — convert your own data to HATS format and save results
-5. :doc:`/tutorials/pre_executed/crossmatching` — match two catalogs spatially
+- :doc:`infrastructure-and-performance` — Dask setup, cluster configuration, and scaling

-From there, head to :doc:`tutorials` for the full set of tutorials organized by task, or :doc:`rubin` if you're working with Rubin Observatory data.
+If you're working with Rubin Observatory data, see :doc:`rubin`.